vlachenal/webservices-bench/README.md

  - switch from Tomcat/Guice to Tomcat/spring-boot
  - switch from Ant/Ivy to Maven

-This project aims to test these solutions on server.
+This project aims to test these solutions on server side.

 ## Maven
 When I began my integration tests, I began to write the pom.xml.
 I found it too complex and too verbose.